HeapSpace/heapcon/content/talks/how-we-built-devtube/_index.md

 Built by 2 developers in only 2 months, Dev.Tube is gradually becoming the primary hub of developer videos.

-In this entertaining, but practical session, Eduards – the founder and core developer, will tell what went wrong, what went well and what can we learn from Dev.Tube launch.
+In this entertaining but practical session, Eduards – the founder and core developer, will tell what went wrong, what went well and what can we learn from Dev.Tube launch.
 We’ll cover:

 - how we attracted 1 million monthly visitors
 - how we maintain infrastructure (and how much does it cost $$$)